 What is an open adoption?

 Open adoption is an arrangement where the adoptive parent(s) and the birth parent(s) agree to remain in contact after the placement of the child in the home of the adoptive parent(s).
 The level of contact varies based upon the particular agreement reached by the parties and can range from one letter or picture a year to regular visits.
 Every situation is unique and should be handled differently.
 Ohio law allows for non-legally binding open adoption contracts.
+One should never enter into an open adoption agreement that s/he does not intend to honor, even if it is not legally-binding.

 Do I have a guarantee that a birth mother or biological father will not take away my adopted child?